v4hn/botnix/README.md

 1. The [Robot Operating System (ROS)](https://www.ros.org/) is not an OS at all, but rather, a collection of software packages.
 Getting ROS installed and configured for a particular OS can be a hassle.
 This increases the time needed to get up and running.
-   ROS also provides no little to no tools to manage robot sofware deployment, requiring third-party tools with additional complexity and constraints.
+   ROS also provides little to no tools to manage robot software deployment, requiring third-party tools with additional complexity and constraints.
 2. [RoboStack](https://robostack.github.io/) is a step in the right direction by using the Conda package manager for dependency management in C/C++ and Python projects.